niplav/site/precision.md

 project<!--TODO-->.

 But perhaps the entire idea of using a fixed value for divergence is flawed?
-The divergence point needs to depend on the perturbance parameter.
+The divergence point needs to depend on the perturbation parameter.
 I think I should instead assume there is a perfectly calibrated, infinitely big dataset `$D^{\star}$`.
 How much does its score drop if we perturb by `$σ$`?
 If `$D$`, perturbed, drops by half